tapjs/tapjs/src/intercept/README.md

   operations for any arbitrary property.
 The results function returns a list of objects with:

-  - `target` the object where the set/get is happening
+  - `receiver` the object where the set/get is happening
   - `type` 'get' for get operations, 'set' for set operations
   - `value` The value that was returned by a get, or set in a set.